musty-codified/ProphiusLimitedAssessment/README.md

 ## Overview of the Architecture ##
-I have organized the project into layers, such as Controller, Service, and Repository layers, to follow the separation of concerns principle.
+I have organized the project into layers, such as Controller, Service, and Repository layers, to follow the separation of concerns (MVC) pattern.

 **_Entities & DTOs_**
 The various entities or model of the application are organized under the **_entities_** package.
 BaseEntity class, which all other entities extend from, holds common data and behaviour.